Small Pond

 - Lemna trisulca x 2 (much more slow-growing but a good option for very shady locations)

-Marginal Plants (The number of marginal plants is mostly personal preference but we would suggest choosing 3 - 4 of the following options)
+Marginal Plants (The number of marginal plants is mostly personal preference but we would suggest choosing 3 - 4 of the following options.
+Listed A - Z)

 - Baldellia ranunculoides x 6 (pink flowers and seedheads all summer, also native)